zyedidia/sregx/README.md

 more detailed explanation.
 Since `p` is the only command that prints, technically you must append `| p` to commands that search and replace, because otherwise nothing will be printed.
-However, since you will probably forget to do this if there are no calls to `p` the SRE tool will print the result of the final command before terminating.
+However, since you will probably forget to do this, the SRE tool will print the result of the final command before terminating if there were no calls to `p`.
 Thus when using the CLI tool you can omit the `| p` in the following commands and still see the result.

 Print all lines that contain "string":